nLatt/nLatt/README.md

 ### About me:

-I'm germano-french and fluent in both languages, in addition I am also able to converse and write in english.
-I am an aspiring back-end developper with a strong affinity to Python.
+I'm germano-french and fluent in both languages, in addition, I am also able to converse and write in English.
+I am an aspiring back-end developer with a strong affinity to Python.

 - Student at [Ada Tech School](http://www.adatechschool.fr)
 - Improving my skills in Python currently using Django but also exploring new languages left and right